7 Best Employee Assistance Programs in 2022

 - Critical incident support

-In addition to the above, the company also offers self-care tools (online exercises and resources that individuals can access through an app) and on-site therapy.
+In addition to the above, the company also offers self-service tools (online exercises and resources that individuals can access through an app) and on-site therapy.

 You can also seamlessly integrate Lyra’s services with your existing health plan.